-Mr. McKibbon joined Bird on June 5, 2017 as Chief Operating Officer and assumed the role of President & Chief Executive Officer on July 1, 2019.
-Mr. Boyd assumed the role of Executive Vice President-Major Projects on July 1, 2019, after serving the Company as a Director and President & Chief Executive Officer since 2015.
+(5) Mr. McKibbon joined Bird on June 5, 2017 as Chief Operating Officer and assumed the role of President & Chief Executive Officer on July 1, 2019.

-As at March 3, 2020, because his employment as Vice Chair of the Company was terminated on March 3, 2017 and because he no longer has a material relationship with the Company, Mr. Raboud became an independent Director of the Company as defined under applicable securities laws.
+(6) As at March 3, 2020, because his employment as Vice Chair of the Company was terminated on March 3, 2017 and because he no longer has a material relationship with the Company, Mr. Raboud became an independent Director of the Company as defined under applicable securities laws.